EliAndrewC/l7r/setting/l7r.md

 Each company captain in the 1st Imperial Legion has a several thousand koku budget (typically ~1000 koku higher than a company in a different Imperial legion):

-- Because of the increased rank across the legion, the stipends alone are in excess of 1200 koku.
+- Because of the two-rank uplift across the legion, the stipends alone are ~1,260 koku (1 captain at 64 + 4 lieutenants at 49 + 8 sergeants at 36 + 8 corporals at 25 + 32 rank-and-file at 16), versus ~800 koku for a company in a normal Imperial legion.

 - Several hundred additional koku in feeding the troops and support staff - this reflects an increase in the price of good food this far away from the heart of the Empire.

-- Hundreds of koku to pay for the support staff and their expenses - a company has ~50 samurai and about two dozen peasant workers, including unskilled or semiskilled labor such as cooks, custodians, launderers, and burakumin, as well as skilled labor such as smiths to maintain the weapons and armor.
+- Hundreds of koku to pay for the support staff and their expenses - as a long-term permanent encampment, the legion supports roughly two peasant support workers per legionnaire, so a company of ~50 samurai accounts for a share of ~100 support staff.
+A few dozen of these are attached directly to the company, including unskilled or semiskilled labor such as cooks, custodians, launderers, and burakumin, as well as skilled labor such as smiths to maintain the weapons and armor; the rest belong to the battalion- and legion-level pool (stables, kitchens, construction crews, the camp market, and the like).

 - Hundreds of koku for equipment.
 This not only includes the upkeep and replacements of weapons and armor, but also the tents, building materials, ditches and fortifications (these being less common in the 1st legion).